isaacjtullis/takehome-challenge/README.md

 - **Database**: SQLite with Prisma ORM
 - **Development**: Concurrently for running both frontend/backend

-## Thought Process & What I Would Build With More Time
+## Thought Process & Future Improvements
 - Overall, I'm happy with the general structure and feel of the application.
 A clean, mobile friendly application that utalizes Shadcn/ui to make the designs come to life (animation, toast messages, loading icons).
-On the backend, we are using SQLite to have an embedded database.

-## Tech Debt:
-- Limited test coverage.
+The backend is powered by a simple Express + SQLite setup to make onboarding easy and migrations painless.

+## If "I had more time" list:
 - Caching for treasury data (a quick win would be to save the data in the db and we could do a look up vs calling the public api to get this data.)
 This would immediately speed up the data on hard refresh and limit api calls.
 We are using react-query to cache data on the FE but this doesn't persist on hard refresh.
-- No authentication or user generation.
-This limits the power of knowing who is creating the orders and any guard rails for api usage.

-- We are validating the input on the FE but not validating it on the BE
+- Limited test coverage.
+I would bump up test coverage for the FE and BE.
+- Add authentication.
+Right now, anyone can post orders.
+Adding auth would let us track who’s doing what.
 - API calls.
 I'm utalizing a free API given by the U.S. Department of the Treasury.
 I went with this as it was free and open to the public (did not require an API key).
--
+But I'd explore more reliable or commercial data sources for production use.
+- Harden the backend.
+Our error handling is pretty limited.
+This coudld be expanded to look for edge cases, retries, and improve logging.

 ## Project Structure